mariohernandez/mariohernandezio/src/blog/storybook-components.md

 {% endraw %}

 * We set a variable with `content|render` as its value.
 The only purpose for this variable is to make Drupal aware of the entire content array for caching purposes.
-* Next, we setup a variable called **article_title** which we structured the same way as the title component:
+* Next, we setup a variable called **article_title** which we structured the same way as data inside **card.yml**.
+Having similar data structures between Drupal and our components provides many advantages during the integration process.
   * Notice how for the **text** and **url** properties we are using Drupal specific variables (**label** and **url**), accordingly.
 If you look in the comments in _node--article--teaser.html.twig_ you will see these two variables.
 * We are using a Twig **include** statement with the **@molecules** namespace to nest the Card component into the node template.
 The same way we nested the Title component into the Card.
 * We mapped Drupal's attributes into the component's attributes placeholder so Drupal can inject any attributes such as CSS classes, IDs, Data attributes, etc. into the component.
-This is important because we want to make sure that although our markup is custom, our components still take advantage of everything Drupal has to offer.
 * Finally, we mapped the image, title and teaser fields from Drupal to the component's equivalent fields.
 * Save the changes to the template and clear Drupal's cache
 * Reload the homepage and you should see the article node being rendered using the Card component.
 See below:
 ![Example of twig debugging](/images/integrated-card.webp){.body-image .body-image--narrow}
 * If you right-click on the article and select **Inspect**, you will notice the following:
-  * Drupal is now using our **node--article--teaser.html.twig**, we can tell because the filename with an **X** before its name is **node--article--teaser.html.twig** but if we look a little lower we will see **BEGIN OUTPUT From 'themes/custom/storybook/src/templates/content/node--article--teaser.html.twig'**.
+  * Drupal is now using **node--article--teaser.html.twig**.
+This is the template we copied.
+  * The template path is now **themes/custom/storybook/src/templates/content/**.
   * You will also notice that the article is using the custom markup we wrote for the Card component which is more semantic, accessible, but in addition to this, the **`<article>`** tag is also inheriting several other attributes that were provided by Drupal through its Attributes variable.
 See below:

 ![Drupal template suggestions in code inspector](/images/attr.webp){.body-image .body-image--wide}